Introduction

 Decoding IELTS Writing Task 2 Band Descriptors

-IELTS examiners evaluate your Task 2 essay across four equally weighted criteria, each contributing 25% to your final writing score.
-Let’s explore each criterion in detail:
+IELTS examiners evaluate your IELTS writing task 2 essay across four equally weighted criteria, each contributing 25% to your final IELTS writing test score.
+Let’s explore each criterion in detail with insights from our IELTS writing checker analysis:

 Task Achievement

-Task Achievement assesses how fully and accurately you’ve responded to the question.
-This criterion evaluates whether you’ve:
+Task Achievement assesses how fully and accurately you’ve responded to the question in your IELTS writing practice.
+This criterion evaluated by our IELTS writing checker determines whether you’ve:

-- Developed a clear position throughout your response
+- Developed a clear position throughout your IELTS writing test response

 Band Score | Task Achievement Characteristics |